EpsilonBetaa/Event-Reminder-System/WEBMASTER_GUIDE.md

 ## 1. OVERVIEW

-This is an automated event reminder system built with Google Apps Script that monitors the IEEE-HKN chapter's Google Calendar and sends timely notifications to your Discord server.
+This is an automated event reminder system built with Google Apps Script that monitors the IEEE-HKN chapter's Google Calendar and sends timely notifications to your **Discord and Slack** channels simultaneously.

 ### KEY FEATURES:

 - Automatically sends reminders at 3 intervals: 2 weeks, 1 week, and 1 day before events
+- **Dual platform support**: Sends to both Discord and Slack at the same time
 - Runs every 5 minutes in the background
 - Extracts meeting links (Zoom, Google Meet, Microsoft Teams) from events
 - Prevents duplicate reminders with smart tracking
 - Includes comprehensive error handling and self-recovery
 - Built-in testing tools for verification
+- Independent enable/disable controls for each platform

 ---